As an Amazon Associate I earn from qualifying purchases.

 However, not all polymailers are created equal.
 I’ve purchased discount polymailers that weren’t sealed correctly (so the sides opened), were too thin and ripped, and had unusable adhesive.
 So, in this case, don’t go as cheap as possible.

 If you need the absolute cheapest options that don’t suck, get these ones on Amazon.
 I typically buy two sizes of polymailers: 12″x15″ and 15″x19″ but if you want to simplify things and only get one, get the 15″x19″ option.

 Now if you have a little bit more money and don’t need the absolute cheapest shipping supplies for your eBay orders (and maybe you care about the environment a little) you should really consider using biodegradable polymailers.
 They cost a bit more but you don’t have to feel like you’re destroying the earth when you use them.
 We use these ones off of Amazon.

 There was a period of time when I got almost all of my packing material for free by swiping the “free newspapers” at the front of local grocery stores.
 When I’m not super proud of it, I did probably double their circulation and ad revenue!
 However, there are more acceptable ways to get your packing material for cheap or free:

 - Free newspapers.
 Yes, the same ones I used to pick up in bulk.
 At the end of each distribution cycle (week or month) the extra copies from each location are retrieved and either thrown away or recycled.
 If you have a small-town newspaper, ask if you can have a bale of old newspaper to use for packing material.

 - Reused packing material.
 Remember those boxes people send you?
 They usually come with packing material.
 Save it and save money.

-- If you’re shipping in higher quantities, you’ll want to get some blank news sheets.
-Blank sheets come with two advantages: they’re super cheap, and they don’t bleed ink all over the thing that you’re shipping.
+- Blank news sheets.
+If you’re shipping in higher quantities, blank sheets come with two advantages: they’re super cheap, and they don’t bleed ink all over the thing that you’re shipping.
 We buy news sheets off of Amazon in 10lb increments.